 In the Shipibo culture, the Ayahuasca vine is known by the name “oni” or “nishi”.
-The word “oni” has a double use (as the word “Ayahuasca” itself) refering both to the concoction that is ingested in the Ayahuasca ceremony, and to the vine itself.
-It is considered to be one of the most ancient sacred “master” or “teacher” plants, and the ingestion of the beverage or potion, prepared from it strictly within the context of a ritual ceremony, enables the shaman to receive the energies necessary to go into trance, diagnose and calm the patient (who may be experiencing strong emotional reactions), and heal any “dis-ease” of the soul at the same time as treating the physical body.
+The word “oni” has a double use (as the word “Ayahuasca” itself) referring both to the concoction that is ingested in the Ayahuasca ceremony and to the vine itself.
+It is considered to be one of the most ancient sacred “master” or “teacher” plants.
+The ingestion of the beverage, or potion, prepared from it strictly within the context of a ritual ceremony, enables the shaman to receive the energies necessary to go into trance, diagnose and calm the patient (who may be experiencing strong emotional reactions), and heal any “dis-ease” of the soul at the same time as treating the physical body.
 In this way, for five thousand years or more, human beings have lived healthy lives in the Amazon rainforest in harmony with nature.

 RESPONSIBLE USE OF AYAHUASCA

 The traditional method of preparing the Ayahuasca brew, as practiced by the Shipibo shamans, involves the mixture of two plants: the leaves of the shrub known as chacruna (Psychotria Viridis) with the pulverized Ayahuasca vine (Banisteriopsis Caapi).
 This concoction is boiled for days, while the maestro instills in it good intentions of healing and spiritual awakening for future participants.